 Kate “Sassy” Sassoon is SU’s Senior Community Program Manager.
-In this role, she works to support SU’s 142 Chapters—anchoring our global community in 66 countries—that convene their local communities for conversations about how to use exponential technologies to solve humanity’s grand challenges.
+In this role, she works to support our growing global network of SingularityU Chapters that convene their local communities for conversations about how to use exponential technologies to solve humanity’s grand challenges.

 Greetings, Sassy!
 Thanks for taking some time to talk with us.
 Before we start, should I call you Kate or Sassy?